LesterAGarciaA97/LesterAGarciaA97/README.md

 NOTE: Top languages does not indicate my skill level or something like that, it is a GitHub metric of which languages I have the most code on GitHub, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)

-At some point the data displayed here is not updated, it is normal, sometimes it takes time for the view of the widgets to update.
+At some point the data displayed here will not be updated, sometimes it takes time for the view of the widgets to update.

 <!--LesterAGarciaA97-->
 <!--lesteragarciaa97-->